A guide to resources that will help you to research Aboriginal Australian family history.

 It is often a good idea to go local.
 If you know about individual or family connections to a local area such as a country town, you may wish to enquire about resources held within the local area.

 Anthropologist Norman Tindale visited numerous Aboriginal missions and reserves throughout Australia and recorded family information for over 50,000 Indigenous people in a number of volumes showing genealogical charts tracing back to the 1860s and 1870s.
-The Tindale genealogies section of the AIATSIS website explains how and where to access these genealogies.
+Information about the Tindale genealogies can be found as part of the AIATSIS Family History Kit which explains how and where to access these genealogies.

 A reproduction of Tindale's Aboriginal tribes of Australia, map of boundaries (1974) is available online.